2026 Philosophy Summer Academy

 -

-What is power?
 What justifies the government in the first place?
-Do citizens have a duty to obey the law because it’s the law?
+What parts of society should be democratic?
 Highlights:The Leviathan simulation: Students participate and compete in a political simulation to understand the public goods justification of the state.

 Logic: Students will learn the basics of propositional logic and argument diagramming.